Faculty In Residence

 In August 2018 Prof. Rangel was appointed as the Head FIR and he and his family moved into Bechtel Residence in September.
 His expanded role includes helping to grow the FIR program and to assist the FIRs with programming and resident engagement.

-Konstantin Batygin is an Assistant Professor of Planetary Science at Caltech's Division of Geological & Planetary Sciences (GPS).
+Konstantin Batygin is a professor of planetary science at Caltech's Division of Geological & Planetary Sciences (GPS).
 He received his B.S. in physics from the University of California, Santa Cruz in 2008, and subsequently earned a Ph.D. in planetary science from Caltech in 2012.
 Prior to joining the faculty in 2014, Batygin was a postdoctoral scholar at Observatoire de la Côte d'Azur in Nice, France, and Harvard University.